DisForm.vue

 Purpose of DisForm

-DisForm is a feature-rich Vue component that is used to filter, list, and update the data records of a data model (table).
-Using the Template-Manager, mDIS Admins design new tables/models and new data input forms that are typically based on DisForm.
-The newly generated "artifacts" - a set of .vue files, .json files, and others (PHP files) - can then be customized.
-In Legacy DIS, a similar process (of customizing data models and input forms) was also known as specialization.
+DisForm is a Vue component used to filter, list, and update records of a data model (table).
+Using the Template‑Manager, mDIS Admins design tables/models and input forms typically based on DisForm.
+The generated artifacts (Vue, JSON, PHP files) can then be customized.
+In Legacy DIS, this process was known as specialization.

 Note